fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-apigw.md

 - Can manage authentication in an integrated manner with API Gateway.

 ### Convert Data Format
-Convert and pass data in formats not supported by Vantiq
+Convert and pass data in formats not supported by Vantiq.  e.g）
-e.g）
 - Image (binary) → Convert to Base64 or save to external storage and obtain image URL
 - Rewrite Content-Type